When Lord Khandoba Made Aurangzeb Flee For His Life

 Now Aurangzeb was in a dilemma because he was a staunch Muslim, and it was haram in Islam to pray to a god of another religion, forget about offering something.
 Also, he must have feared the consequences of what would happen when the Muslim clerics in Delhi and his relatives heard about him praying to a Hindu god.
 It would have shattered his image of the protector of Islam.
 Therefore, he changed the name of Khandoba to Mallu Khan and then did what the priest had advised him to do.
 Immediately after, the bee attack stopped.

 Such is the miracle of great god Khandoba who killed the mighty Asuras Mani and Malla.
-Many Muslims also visit the temple every year to offer their prayer to god.
-If you go to Jejuri, you would find a statue of the bee on the right side of the main entrance, where devotees offer their prayers before entering the temple.
+Many Muslims also visit the temple yearly to pray to god.
+If you go to Jejuri, you would find a bee statue on the right side of the main entrance, where devotees offer their prayers before entering the temple.

 Image Credit: Anant Rohankar